riconaranjo/COMP-2402/Final Review.md

 1. If a RootishArrayStack has r blocks, then how many elements can it store?

+    Each block stores r elements, so r+(r-1)+(r-2)..1 elements

+    Geometric Series: r(r+1) / 2

 2. Explain how this leads to the equation:

         b(b+1)/2 < i+1 < (b+1)(b+2)/2

+    - The number of indices less than or equal to i are i+1 [inclusive of element i]
+    - The block at which i is contained must be at least b(b+1)/2
+    - But cannot be within the next block given by b+1(b+2)/2

 3. In a RootishArrayStack that contains n elements, what is the maximum amount of space used that is not dedicated to storing data?

+    The amount of wasted space in a RootishArrayStack is sqrt(n)
+    - Makes it memory-efficient

 ## 3: Linked Lists